jocamav/jocamav.github.io/_posts/2020-01-08-building-an-application-spring-boot.markdown

 {% endhighlight %}

-## Create an Application class
+# Create an Application class

-We can create a `HelloController.java` class:
+We can create a `SpringBootStartingApplication.java` class:

 {% highlight java %}
 package com.jocamav;